How is this Christmas shaping up for you? Perhaps it’s close to your pre-pandemic normal. And is that the good news or the bad news?

 If you don’t have parties at Christmas with the people who do life together in your church, well, then you’re not doing life together.

-Things get a little crazy around New Song in December because every ministry area has a party, but those parties are pods of connection, friendship, refreshment, and care.
-They refresh the servants, and connect the loosely connected in ways that we can’t accomplish otherwise.
+Before the pandemic, the calendar would get a little crazy around New Song in December because every ministry area would have a party.
+Those parties were pods of connection, friendship, refreshment, and care.
+Parties refresh the servants, and connect the loosely connected in ways that we can’t accomplish otherwise.

 Here are three guidelines for putting together a good party schedule for your church: